arangodb/docs/3.6/programs-arangobackup-examples.md

 This option should be used with caution, as it will potentially abort valid write transactions, meaning client applications will see errors for otherwise valid operations and queries.
+The force option currently only aborts stream transactions but no JavaScript transactions.

 Restore
 -------